USDAForestService/fs-open-forest-platform/frontend/src/assets/content/arp/cutting-instructions/measuring.md

 ![Height of the stump from the ground](/assets/img/tree-stump-height-icon.svg "stump height")  **Stump height:** {{stumpHeight}} inches maximum

 ![No cutting tops of trees off](/assets/img/tree-top-icon.svg "no tree-topping")  **Take the whole tree.** Cutting the tree top off is prohibited.

+If snow is on the ground, remove it from around the stump so you can accurately measure the stump and tree height.